Mirvaso gel (brimonidine) to treat persistent facial redness in rosacea. Lasts 12 hours. Available to buy online from Dr Fox.Start order

 Mirvaso with other medicines

-Mirvaso has the potential, in theory at least, to interact with a few other prescription medicines, most notably selegiline, moclobemide, imipramine and maprotiline used to treat depression or Parkinson's disease.
-People taking these medicines should not use Mirvaso.
+Mirvaso has the potential, in theory at least, to interact with a few other prescription medicines, although the amount absorbed through the skin is minimal.

 Alcohol and driving

 Regular alcohol use is likely to worsen rosacea and is best avoided.
+Alcohol may increase the risk of dizziness when using Mirvaso.
 Mirvaso is not known to affect the ability to drive or operate machinery.